poosatharun/Agentic-Docs/docs/03-backend-deep-dive.md

 **Why include `controllerName` and `methodName`?**
 When the LLM generates code, it can reference the actual Java class and method name.
 This makes generated snippets more accurate and immediately usable in the host codebase.

+**Why add `pathParams`, `queryParams`, `requestBodyType`, `responseType`?**
+These four fields close the gap between Swagger and Agentic Docs.
+Without them, a developer looking at an endpoint in the API Explorer could see the path and HTTP method but not the inputs or outputs — exactly the same limitation as Swagger's collapsed view.
+With them, a single click reveals the full contract.
+The fields are also injected into the LLM context via `toLlmReadableText()`, so the AI can answer questions like *"what fields does the request body require?"* accurately.

 ---